The official name for the machine is Schlüssel-Fernschreibmaschine

 of the Americans.
 It was later used on the

-But all these patents can be declared prior art, as Siemens developed the T-43 in 1943, based on the prior art of the Siemens patent filed in 1921.
-The image above shows part of the main drawing of
+These patents can be declared invalid however, as Siemens developed the T-43 in 1943, based on the prior art of the Siemens patent filed in 1921.
+The image above shows part of a drawing in

 German Patent DE371087